gazebosim/docs/tutorials/SDF/car_demo.md

 Here we define the axis of rotation.
 The axis of rotation can be any frame, not just the `parent` or the `child` link.
-We chose the y-axis with respect to the `model` frame so we put `1` in the y element and zeros in the other.
+We chose the y-axis with respect to the `model` frame so we put `1` in the y element and zeros in the others.
 For the revolute joint we need to define the `<limits>` of our rotation angle in the `<lower>` and `<upper>` tags.

 **Note**: The angles are in radians.